-The Rotaract Club of Belfast is a secular service and social club based in Belfast.
-Its members have been primarily composed of undergraduate and postgraduate students at Queen's University Belfast and young professionals and were from a wide range of disciplines, professions and continents.
+The Rotaract Club of Belfast is a secular service and social club whose members are primarily composed of undergraduate and postgraduate students at Queen's University Belfast and young professionals and from a wide range of disciplines, professions and continents.

 Founded in the autumn of 2006 with 4 members it received its Charter from Rotary Ireland District Governor Howard Caskie on 8th May 2007.
 It is currently dormant.